reliable-agents/optillm/README.md

   --dataset_name lighteval/MATH \
   --dataset_split test \
   --dataset_column problem \
-  --system_prompt 'Solve the following math problem step-by-step.\nSimplify your answer as much as possible.
-Present your final answer as \\boxed{Your Answer}.' \
+  --system_prompt "Solve the following math problem step-by-step.
+Simplify your answer as much as possible.
+Present your final answer as \boxed{Your Answer}." \
   --num_samples 5
 ```

 > [!WARNING]
 > The choice of system prompt can have a large impact on the ability of the model to emit an "boxed" answer that can be parsed correctly!
-The propmt above works quite well for Llama models.
+The prompt above works quite well for Llama models.

 For all script options, run: